 Key ecological treasures such as bush remnants and wetlands are being protected and enriched thanks to deepening partnerships between scores of individual landowners and the Taranaki Regional Council.

-The Council is working closely with the owners of 87 of the 172 privately owned sites identified as Key Native Ecosystems (KNEs) to ensure they are protected from predators and grazing stock, cleared of pest plants and regenerated with appropriate native plants.
+This gold-striped gecko, Woodworthia chrysosiretica, a regionally distinctive species, was found at Omata recently and released into a one-hectare KNE at Omata School.
+The Council and the school have developed a Biodiversity Plan for the site and teacher Pat Murphy says pupils are excited about the project.
+(Photo courtesy of Pat Murphy)<.5;">The Council is working closely with the owners of 87 of the 172 privately owned sites identified as Key Native Ecosystems (KNEs) to ensure they are protected from predators and grazing stock, cleared of pest plants and regenerated with appropriate native plants.

 The work schedules are laid out in Biodiversity Plans developed at no cost by the Council in conjunction with the landowners.

 These plans can also support applications for funding assistance from a variety of sources including the QEII National Trust, the Taranaki Regional Council itself, District Council heritage funds, the Taranaki Biodiversity Trust and the Biodiversity Condition Fund.

 “The beauty of the KNE programme is that it is totally voluntary – there are no rules or landuse controls involved,” says the Council’s Director-Operations, Stephen Hall.
 “What we’ve got on both sides of the partnership – the landowner and the Council – is highly motivated people keen to see results.

 “And we’re seeing good results.
 For example, an assessment of 27 wetlands in 2013 found an improvement in 73% that are managed with a Council-developed Biodiversity Plan, but only in 31% in wetlands not managed by a plan.”